Visiting the Campus

 The best way to really get to know Brandeis is to visit our campus.
 By taking a tour, attending an information session and — if you’d like — interviewing with one of our senior interviewers, you’ll get a good look at the university and get to talk to a number of people who can share their personal Brandeis stories with you.
 In the end, our goal is to help you decide if Brandeis is a good fit for you.

 Although walk-in visitors are always welcome, we recommend scheduling ahead.
-This will help ensure that we have enough tour guides to accommodate our visitors.
 Visits begin at the Carl & Ruth Shapiro Admissions Center and we are open most weekdays, and a few Saturdays, during the year.
 A campus visit typically consists of a 45-minute information session, led by an admissions representative, followed by an hour-long, student-led tour.

 If you are traveling to the Boston area, please consult our directions and maps to help you get to campus.
-Traffic can be an issue in Boston, so please leave enough time for a stress-free trip.
 Also, feel free to consult our lists of nearby hotels and restaurants when making arrangements.

 Information Session and Tour Schedule